 Florida Probate Lawyer

-Florida probate is the court procedure for settling the business and personal affairs of a deceased person by formally proving the validity of a Florida Will and verifying the legal transfer of property to beneficiaries.
-Probate may also involve appointing a Personal Representative while supervising the transfer of property to heirs if no Will exists.
-In sum, a Florida Probate is the legal process whereby a deceased person's estate is administered and distributed.
+A formal probate administration is the court procedure for settling the business and personal affairs of a deceased person by formally proving the validity of a Florida Will and verifying the legal transfer of property to beneficiaries.
+A formal probate administration involves appointing a Personal Representative while supervising the transfer of property to heirs if no Will exists.
+In sum, a Florida Probate is the legal process whereby a deceased person’s estate is administered, claims are paid or disputed and assets are distributed to the parties’ names in a will and, if no will exists, then to the decedent’s heirs (following the decedent’s bloodlines – via Florida intestacy law).

-The two most frequently asked questions relating to probate are related to what assets are included in the Probate estate and how long does a Probate take to administer.
+The two most frequently asked questions relating to probate are related to what assets are included in the Probate estate and how long a Probate takes to administer.

-Only assets owned by a decedent in his or her individual name require probate.
+The only assets that require probate are those that are owned by a decedent in his or her individual name at the time of their death or assets that require a designated beneficiary and no beneficiary is named.
 Assets owned jointly as “tenants by the entirety” with a spouse, or “with rights of survivorship” with a spouse or any other person will pass to the surviving owner without probate.
 This is also true for assets with designated beneficiaries, such as life insurance, retirement accounts, annuities, and bank accounts and investments designated as “pay on death” or “in trust for” a named beneficiary.
 Assets held in trust will also avoid probate.

 For those Probate estates not required to file a federal estate tax return, the final documents to close a probate are due within 12 months of the opening of the estate by the Court.
 An estate is opened upon the issuance of letters of administration by the Court.